 - Simple first aid.

-- Take care of younger siblings with parent in house.
+- Take care of younger siblings with a parent at home.

 - Wait on guests.

-- Wash and dry dishes or load/unload dishwasher.
+- Wash and dry dishes or load/unload the dishwasher.

 In the Yard